Memoirs: Chapter Three

 Apart from my formal studies, I learned a good deal through conversations with advanced students in the social sciences, especially sociology and anthropology.
 Ultimately, I found sociology unrewarding because of its reductive tendency to regard human beings as little more than mirrors passively reflecting contents projected on them by society.
 In those days of conformity, "adjustment," that is, accepting one's lot, was held up as the ideal.
 This dismal imperative suppressed human agency.
 I couldn't go along with this, because active intervention on my own behalf was essential I felt that I must go beyond the constricting setting of Southern California and even the US.
 This task would call for a big effort.

-Of course, with such works as "The Lonely Crowd" by David Riesman et al., sociology enjoyed much more prestige then than it does now.
+Of course, with such works as The Lonely Crowd by David Riesman et al., sociology enjoyed much more prestige then than it does now.
 I can't say that I regret the decline of this discipline with its endless platitudes, not to speak of the many studies replicating what experience had already abundantly shown to be true.

 I thought better of anthropology.
-This connection led to my reading of a paper by Claude Lévi-Strauss, who was then quite obscure.
+This connection led to my reading of a paper by Claude Lévi-Strauss, who was then little known.
 The French scholar has proved one of my lifelong guides.
 Recently I began reading him once again.
 I was impressed by anthropology's ambition to provide a comprehensive description of an entire society - indeed of many societies.
 Having previously been an enthusiast for Arnold Toynbee, I was drawn to such portrayals.
 In the last analysis, though, I wanted them to address high cultures.
 Europe beckoned.

 SEX AND FRIENDSHIPS

 Some years ago David Halperin, a gay professor of classics at the University of Michigan, decided to offer a course on “How to Be Gay.”
 This announcement provoked consternation, leading to a hostile discussion in the state legislature.
-What I think Professor Halperin had in mind was an exploration of the fact that becoming gay is inevitably a process.
+Subsequently, he published a book with this title.
+What I think Professor Halperin has in mind is an exploration of the fact that becoming gay is inevitably a process.
 One does not achieve this identity all of a sudden, emerging fully developed like Athena from the head of Zeus.
 The AHA! moment simply does not occur, either at the point where one acknowledges one’s orientation to oneself, through introspection, or at the point of declaring oneself (coming out).
 Instead, there is a complex process of negotiation, extending over some years, in which one gradually adjusts one’s expectations to social and psychic realities.
 Much as we would like to, we cannot shape our own situation just as we wish, but must work within the parameters of what is possible.
 All the same, our response must be active, and not just passive and accepting.
 I will illustrate this truism by discussing two gay circles, one of which became known to me after the fact, the other being one I actually participated in.

 In my previous chapter, "Hapless in High School," I have already alluded to the clandestine gay circle in LA High. in my previous chapter, It flourished under my very nose.
 Only when I got to college did I learn from my friend Chuck McC. of the true nature of this bunch.
 As it formed something of a contrast to the group that I actually joined at UCLA, I will now say something more about this earlier group, as it formed (retrospectively) a benchmark for my later experiences.